Hunting

 East of the Missouri River, deer hunters will find crops such as corn, oats, wheat, sunflowers and soybeans attracting the whitetail deer population.
 South Dakota hunting for mule deer is limited to counties bordering the Missouri River.
 Rolling pastures, tree strips, river bottoms and cattail sloughs provide escape cover for the deer.
 Non-resident firearm hunting opportunities are limited, and non-residents are only able to apply for South Dakota hunting licenses after three resident drawings.
 Archery east river deer licenses are unlimited.

-South Dakota Geese Hunting
+South Dakota Goose Hunting

 Range and Habitat: